cminyard/gensio/lib/README.rst

 stdio
   The handling of stderr and having a separate fd for stdin and stdout makes it too hard to fit into gensio_ll_fd.c.

+mux
+  The mux handling is a mix of a base state machine and a state machine for each instance.

 gensio_acc_gensio.c
 ===================